Zephyr-Zen/Cybersecurity-Journey/glossary.md

 - **User Datagram Protocol:** A protocol at the transport layer of the OSI model that sends data but does not check if it's recieved by the target device.
 - **Unit Tests:** Tests that are conducted on single components of an application to ensure they are working correctly and can include security checks.
 ## V
+- **VPN (Virtual Private Network):** Technology that allows devices on different networks to be securely connected over the internet to each other via tunnels.
 - **Vulnerability Scan:** Identify weaknesses within an application and it's resources such as the libraries it uses.
 ## W